World Snooker Championship 2024 FAQ

 Who will be presenting and commentating on BBC and Eurosport?

-BBC’s main presenter is Hazel Irvine, universally praised by most fans for doing a very good job.
-Their backup presenters this year are Rishi Persad and (new for 2023) Catrin Heledd, with Abigail Davies doing the behind the scenes stories.
+BBC’s main presenter is Hazel Irvine MBE, universally praised by most fans for doing a very good job.
+Their backup presenters this year are Rishi Persad, Catrin Heledd and Seema Jaswal with Abigail Davies doing the behind the scenes stories.
 Normally they will have the likes of John Parrott, Stephen Hendry, Ken Doherty, Shaun Murphy (provided he isn't playing) and Steve Davis in the studio (for the earlier rounds this is within the Winter Gardens in the centre of Sheffield)

 BBC’s commentary team consists of John Virgo, Dennis Taylor, Rob Walker (as well as MCing the event), Steve Davis, Stephen Hendry, John Parrott, Shaun Murphy and Joe Perry.
-Others may join if eliminated (such as Jack Lisowski) and Mark Allen also commentated early in the tournament.
+Others may join if eliminated (such as Jack Lisowski) and Mark Allen also commentated early in the tournament last year - he was in the box for the Kyren Wilson 147.

 Eurosport’s commentary team includes Neal Foulds, Dave Hendon, Mike Hallett, Philip Studd and Joe Johnson.
 Foulds and Hendon are often very highly regarded as excellent commentators.
 Alan McManus is also working for Eurosport and is excellent.